 This is where Plum has been a big help.
 For those who don’t know, Plum is an automated money management app that can be installed onto your Android or iOS phone.
 It is safe to use and regulated by the Financial Conduct Authority (FCA), but if you wish to find out more about how it works you can visit the FAQ here.

-Update August 2020: Plum has now put away almost £2000 for me!
+Update October 2020: Plum has now put away over £2000 for me!
 You can read more here

 That money was earmarked to put towards an American Fridge bought in the Black Friday sales, but this year I decided I would use it for my Christmas budget.
 Although it is easy to access your money with Plum, it is not instant, and withdrawals take up to 24 hours on a working day so it is much harder for me to dip into it.
 In fact, other than checking my balance every so often, I try and forget it is even there.